Kyiv hosts a different kind of parade to celebrate Ukraine's independence day

 Exposed to the elements, rust coated the armor where people etched graffiti like "revenge for Mariupol" or "for Mykolaiv," Ukrainian cities that Russia has attacked since February.

-"Russia may try to do something particularly nasty, something particularly cruel," Zelenskyy said during his Saturday evening address.
+"Russia may try to do something particularly nasty, something particularly cruel," Zelenskyy said.

 Mykhailo Podolyak, a top adviser in Zelenskyy's office, said Russia would do whatever it could to make the people of Ukraine miserable.